allegro/hermes/docs/docs/quickstart.md

 The default `docker-compose` setup will start all hermes modules (consumers, frontend, management), together with its dependencies (Kafka, ZooKeeper, Graphite, Schema Registry).
-To run a specific module with gradle/IntelliJ, just comment out the module in `services` section of `docker-compose.yml`, and start the java process locally:
+To run a specific module with gradle/IntelliJ, just comment out the module in `services` section of the `docker-compose.yml` file, and start the java process locally:

 `./gradlew -p hermes-frontend run`